JamesERush1/nba-fantasy/README.md

 3. **% Games Played** - Measures reliability/durability

 The system analyzes different weight combinations for these metrics and determines the optimal weights that correlate best with total fantasy production.
 This balanced approach provides a more accurate picture of a player's true fantasy value than traditional metrics.

-## Visualizations

-The system generates visualizations to help you understand the relationships between key metrics:

-1. A 3D visualization showing the relationship between all three metrics
-2. A 2D scatter plot of % Games Played vs Fantasy Points Per Minute

 ## Usage